rascaraficci/device-manager/docs/using-device-manager.rst

         }
     }'

-If any template used by the device has a 'topic-config' attribute, then the message will be sent to the default topic '/SERVICE/ID/config'.
-The payload contains two attributes:
+The request payload contains only the following attribute:

 - attrs: All the attributes and their respective values that will be configured on the device.
+Each value can be as simple as a float or a string, or it could hold a more complex structure, such as an object.

 Remember that the attribute must be an actuator for this request to succeed.
 If not, a message like the following one is returned: